 1. Fresh Canned Corn

 This is a great recipe to help you store your summer harvest.
-Canning corn does take a little more preparation than other vegetables.
+Canning recipes for corn does take a little more preparation than other vegetables.

 2. Corn Cob Jelly

 Corn cob jelly is an interesting treat.
 It is a great way to utilize all of your corn harvest to its fullest.